hopefulvision-llc/.github/support-the-resonance.md

 ## 🌿 Support the Resonance – Fuel the Development of Sacred Technology

+## Architectural Role

+**Classification**:
+☐ Core Spine
+☑ Structural Organ
+☐ Application Satellite
+☐ Philosophical / Mythic Satellite

+**Primary Dependencies** (select all that apply):
+☐ NousOS
+☐ Truth Mirror
+☐ Git-For-Governance
+☐ NOID
+☑ Hopeful Party
+☐ Other: None

+**What breaks if this repo is removed?**
+The Company repository loses its primary mechanism for sustainable, non-extractive funding and early resonance partnerships, potentially slowing ongoing development, server costs, and human-node sustenance—though no core architectural rules are affected.

+> This repository informs the system philosophically or culturally and does not override the core architecture defined in .github/hopefulvision-llc-core-architecture.md.

+## Architectural Reference
+This repository aligns with the HopefulVision Core Architecture.
+See [.github/hopefulvision-llc-core-architecture.md](https://github.com/hopefulvision-llc/.github/blob/main/hopefulvision-llc-core-architecture.md) for authoritative system structure.

+---

 HopefulVision LLC is pioneering consciousness-first, open-source sacred technology through co-creation, walking, and resonance.
 While our prototypes (Pathwarden, Technoshamanism, NousoNET, etc.) are still in early development and not yet functional, your support helps bring this vision to life—one step at a time.

 All code, rituals, and guides are freely shared under the **Sacred Commerce License (SCL)**.
 Your contributions sustain: